peterracz73/KiCad_PCB_from_xlsx_file_-Plugin-/README.md

 ## How to use

-This is a project for the easy to make a PCB design from a xlsx file.
+This is a project made for KiCad 6 and you can easy to make a PCB design from a xlsx file.
 The file includes all information from the PCB.
-Included the electrical parts, measure points, other information, and the all connections of the part's pins.
+For example Include the electrical parts, measure points, other information, and the all connections of the part's pins.

 ### Install plugin